One combat sport.

 Check out our guide to the best protein for fighters here.

 And for our #1 recommendation for protein powder, check this out.

 The physical aspect is very important to MMA fighting, but that’s not all.
 You will need to become mentally tough, no, rock solid, which will allow to deal with any adversity that comes your way throughout your MMA journey.

-A lot of trainers think all you are to know is the physical aspect, but I sincerely disagree.
-Rather, the mental segment of training is also immensely important.
-Consistently fighting in the cage takes more than guts, you need to have that belief to go on.
+A lot of trainers think all you are to know is the physical aspect, but we sincerely disagree.
+Rather, the mental side of training is also immensely important.
+Consistently fighting in the cage takes more than guts, you need to have that belief to continue on.